cirosantilli/git-tutorial/index.md

 ### Refs

+### pack-refs

-Refs are names that point to SHA-1 hashes, and therefor to revisions.
+Refs are names that point to SHA-1 hashes, and therefore to revisions.

 There are many types of references.

 Most of them are represented in in files under `.git/refs/` which contain only the SHA they point to.
 E.g.:

 - *branches* like `master`:                 by default at `.git/refs/heads/master`,    modified by `git branch`, `git fetch`, etc.
-- *tags* like `1.0.1`:                      by default at `.git/refs/tags/1.0.1`,      modified by `git tag`
+- *tags* like `1.0.1`:                      by default at `.git/refs/tags/1.0.1`,      modified by `git tag`.
+    Point to the SHA of the tag object, not the commit.
 - *remote* branches like `remotes/feature`: by default at `.git/refs/remotes/feature`, modified by  `git fetch`

+If a ref is not found there, it is also searched for on the `.git/packed-refs`: this can be more space efficient since each file has metadata associated to it.
+The `git pack-refs` command helps to optimize the repository by putting more refs in the files `packed-refs` file.

 But there are also some special ones like `HEAD` which live outside of of `refs`, at: `.git/HEAD`.